Murder of Khaled Idris Bahray: Events

 On the night of January 12, 2015, Bahray left his apartment around 8 pm to buy cigarettes in a supermarket 100 meters from his apartment.
 He did not return.
 The next morning at 7:40 am, his body was found, covered with blood, in the courtyard of his apartment complex.
 Police did not initially realize the extent of his injuries and reported “no indications of foul play” – though the death certificate registered a suspicion of unnatural death.
 The autopsy – still the morning of January 13 – revealed that Bahray had died due to multiple knife wounds in the neck and upper body.
 On January 14, Bahray’s seven flatmates, together with 16 others who had gathered at the flat when his body was found, were questioned by police and gave DNA samples.

 The murder investigation officially commenced on January 15.
 Evidence was gathered in the victim's home and witnesses were interviewed.
-On January 22, the prosecuting office stated that a 26-year-old Eritrean roommate of Bahray's had confessed the stabbing and had been taken under arrest.
+On January 22, the prosecuting office stated that a 26-year-old Eritrean roommate of Bahray's had confessed to the stabbing and had been taken into arrest.

-Criticism of police
+Criticism of the police

-As the investigation was delayed for so long after finding the body, member of the Bundestag Volker Beck (Alliance '90/The Greens) filed criminal charges of obstruction of justice.
+As the investigation was delayed for so long after finding the body, a member of the Bundestag Volker Beck (Alliance '90/The Greens) filed criminal charges of obstruction of justice.
 The Dresden police chief was questioned by the Saxon Committee on Internal Affairs.

 The conduct of the police work was referred to as a scandal by the media.